 Technology Overview:

 This University at Buffalo technology enhances the critical current density (Jc) and pinning force (Fp) of HTS wires by employing advanced defect engineering in heteroepitaxially deposited thin films.
 This method involves self-assembled BZO nanocolumns fabricated using pulsed laser deposition, resulting in record Jc values of ~190 MA/cm2 at 4.2K in a self-field and ~90 MA/cm2 at 4.2K in 7T.
 Additionally, at 20K, Jc values of over 150 MA/cm2 in a self-field and over 60 MA/cm2 at 7T were achieved.
-The pinning force observed was ~6.4 TN/m3 at 4.2K, 7T and ~4.2 TN/mat 20K, 7T.
+The pinning force observed was ~6.4 TN/m3 at 4.2K, 7T and ~4.2 TN/m3 at 20K, 7T.
 These are the highest Jc and Fp values reported to date for a wide range of fields and temperatures.

 https://buffalo.technologypublisher.com/files/sites/7625_in_part_image.jpg